connorslagle/tweet-classifier/README.md

 Text preprocessing is a crucial step when performing any king of machine learning (ML) task.
 There are many ways to clean text, but traditionally they boil down to these:

 1. Lowercase the text
-2. Eliminate abbreviations (either grammatical or cultural)
+2. Eliminate cultural abbreviations
+4. Eliminate grammatical abbreviations
-3. Remove punctuation
+4. Remove punctuation
 5. Remove non-text characters

 I repeated the bootstrapped analysis above but with incrementally increasing the amount of text pre-processing.
 I wanted to see if the VADER results change for the better after pre-processing.